 Before proceeding it is worth noting that the view to be offered has precedent in the work of Richard Montague (1969, 1970a, 1970b, 1973) and those following him.
 His seminal work on intensional transitive verbs and developments of it by Moltmann (1997), Richard (2001), and Zimmerman (1993) suggest that the states reported by intensional transitive verb constructions are relations holding between subjects and properties (or properties of properties).
-The present paper converges with their views in important ways, but the motivations and details differ in three noteworthy respects.
+The present chapter converges with their views in important ways, but the motivations and details differ in three noteworthy respects.
 First, many of the motivations for the view I’ll offer are metaphysical in nature rather than linguistic or semantic.
-Second, the existing discussions typically center on attitudes reported with sentences featuring quantified noun-phrases in object position, e.g. ‘John seeks every unicorn’.
+Second, the existing discussions typically center on attitudes reported with sentences featuring quantified noun phrases in object position, e.g. ‘John seeks every unicorn’.
 The reason, I believe, is that linguists have been especially concerned with quantifiers in their own right and with ‘non-specific’ readings of quantifiers in attitude contexts, which raise a number of special concerns.
 In contrast to those discussions, I’ll be especially interested in attitudes that are reported with a name in object position.
 (And in fact, to keep the discussion simpler, I won’t say much about the quantified cases.
-If the property view can be made to look attractive for the cases in which I’m interested, it will be relatively straightforward to extend it to attitudes towards kinds or attributes (e.g. liking cats or hating the color blue) and to make use of the insights of those who have focused on quantified cases if they can be shown to apply to the attitudes on which I focus.)
-Third, an account that says that some mental states of ours are relations to properties requires a philosophical gloss—we ought to ask, ‘what is it to stand in such a relation to a property?’.
+If the property view can be made to look attractive for the cases in which I’m interested, it will be relatively straightforward to extend it to attitudes towards kinds or attributes—e.g. liking cats or hating the color blue—and to make use of the insights of those who have focused on quantified cases if they can be shown to apply to the attitudes on which I focus.)
+Third, an account that says that some mental states of ours are relations to properties requires a philosophical gloss—we ought to ask, ‘what is it to stand in such a relation to a property?’
 Moltmann and Richard aim to offer glosses for various cases, but they focus their attention on verbs that plausibly pick out states with satisfaction conditions such as ‘to seek’.
-Importantly, the states reported by the intensional transitive constructions that I’ll be most interested in (states such as non-propositional fearing, liking, loving, hating, and thinking-of) are different in that they don’t have satisfaction conditions, so a gloss like that given by Motlmann or Richard won’t serve our needs.
-I’ll have quite a lot more to say about having satisfaction conditions below.
+Importantly, the states reported by the intensional transitive constructions that I’ll be most interested in (states such as non-propositional fearing, liking, loving, hating, and thinking-of) are different in that they don’t have satisfaction conditions, so a gloss like that given by Moltmann or Richard won’t serve our needs.
+I’ll have quite a lot more to say about having satisfaction conditions later in the chapter.

-The Standard Theory—Advantages and Motivations
+2 The Standard Theory—Advantages and Motivations